folio-org/folio-module-descriptor-validator/README.md

 The plugin checks the module descriptor for the following issues:
 - Permission name: Checks if the permission name is in the correct format.
 More details [here](https://folio-org.atlassian.net/wiki/spaces/FOLIJET/pages/156368925/Permissions+naming+convention).
 - Permission uniqueness: Check if the permission protects the only one endpoint.
-- Endpoint required permissions: `requiredPermissions` array should contain no more than one permission.
-Also `requiredPermissions` shouldn't contain permission set.
+- Endpoint required permissions: `permissionsRequired` array should contain no more than one permission.
+Also `permissionsRequired` shouldn't contain permission set.
 - Permission definition: Checks if the permission is defined in the `permissionSets` section.